m3z0id/TimeFormatter/README.md

 ### Example

-If another player sends the following message in chat:
+If another player let's say in the UTC timezone sends the following message in chat:
 > `The server event will start at <t:1704067200:F>.`

-You will see it formatted to your local time zone:
+And you're in the GMT+1 timezone, you'll see:
 > `The server event will start at Monday, January 1, 2024 at 01:00.`

+However, if the player in UTC sends this message in chat:
+> `My date and time is <<t:1704067200:F>>.`

+Everyone (even players without this mod) will see this:
+> `The server event will start at Monday, January 1, 2024 at 01:00.

 ## Installation